honojs/website/content/docs/builtin-middleware/compress.md

 This middleware compresses the response body, according to `Accept-Encoding` request header.

 {{< hint info >}}
-Note: On Cloudflare Workers, the response body will be compressed automatically, so there is no need to use this middleware on Workers.
+Note: On Cloudflare Workers and Lagon, the response body will be compressed automatically, so there is no need to use this middleware.
 {{< /hint >}}

 ## Import